Climate of Vietnam: Central Highlands

 The Central Highlands (Tây Nguyên) includes Kon Tum Province, Gia Lai Province, Đắk Lắk Province, Đắk Nông Province, and Lâm Đồng Province.
 Owing to the higher altitude, temperatures are lower than other regions at comparable latitudes.
 Winters are dry while summers are characterized by high rainfall.
 The average sunshine hours is 2,000 to 2,500 per year.

 The average annual temperature is 21 to 23 C. During winter, mean temperatures can fall below 20 C. The coldest month is January where minimum temperatures can occasionally fall below 0 C. The highest temperatures occur in late winter and early summer.
 This is usually during March and April.

-The South
+Southern

 The South corresponds to the Southeast region, and the Mekong Delta region.
 It also includes some parts of Bình Thuận Province.
 The climate of the south is strongly influenced by the southwest monsoon.
 The climate of this region is characterized by high temperatures year round and sunny weather.
 Mean annual temperatures in coastal areas are around 27 C that is fairly even throughout the year with little difference between the coldest and hottest months of the year.
 Average annual rainfall in coastal areas is approximately 1500 to 2,500 mm in which the rainy season is between May and November.
 The average annual sunshine hours ranges from 2,400 to 3,000.
 Sunshine hours are higher in the northeastern parts of the region where they exceed over 2,700 hours per year while in the west, it is around 2,300 hours per year.